Bludidi/Portfolio_and_mobile_first/README.md

 - Username accepts a maximum of 30 characters.
 - The textarea/message box accepts a maximum of 500 characters.
 - Form is having an interactive button.

+## (Update) Use JavaScript to the following functions:
+- Click on the hamburger menu icon to show menu options.
+- Click on the X (close button) to close menu.
+- Click on the menu option to show that particular option.

 # Prerequisites